lucaggett/reddit-search/README.md

 ## Presets

-### Presets for Search Tool

-The search tool includes a variety of presets, which are pre-defined collections of field strings tailored to specific content areas.
-These presets can be utilized to streamline searches within the tool.
-Below is a table outlining the current presets available:

 | Preset Name       | Description                                                              |
 |-------------------|--------------------------------------------------------------------------|
 | `en_news`         | Subreddits focused on global and regional news and current events.       |